 The mosquito is considered the most important disease carrying vector on earth.
 Until the early part of the twentieth century little was known about the existence of mosquito borne diseases and their effects on human populations.
 Fortunately, most of these diseases are not prevalent in our area.
 There are however, two diseases that have become cause for concern in Massachusetts, and more recently in Berkshire County; West Nile Virus, WNV and Eastern Equine Encephalitis, EEE.
 The Massachusetts Department of Public Health administers a statewide program to monitor mosquito populations for the presence of WNV and EEE, establish risk levels for local communities and disseminate information to the public and local boards of health concerning mosquito borne disease.
+The

-The BCMCP participated in this program in 2019.
-The arbovirus surveillance season Began on June 4, 2020 and continued to September 17, 2020 in Berkshire County.
-Each week 15 to 20 gravid mosquito traps and 10 to 12 C02baited light traps were deployed at locations throughout member towns to collect mosquito samples that were prepared and shipped to MDPH labs for analysis.
-A total of 227 samples were tested from Berkshire County in 2020.
-There were no isolations of West Nile Virus or Eastern Equine Encephalitis in Berkshire County in 2020.
+BCMCP participated in this program in 2021.
+The arbovirus surveillance season Began on June 7, 2021 and continued to October 1, 2021 in Berkshire County.
+Each week 15 to 20 gravid mosquito traps and 10 to 12 C02 baited light traps were deployed at locations throughout member towns to collect mosquito samples that were prepared and shipped to MDPH labs for analysis.
+A total of 298 samples were tested from Berkshire County in 2021.
+There were three isolations of West Nile Virus and no isolations of Eastern Equine Encephalitis in Berkshire County in 2021.

 Both West Nile Virus and Eastern Equine Encephalitis follow cyclical Patterns of prevalence.
-Surveillance data for 2020 suggests that Berkshire County is in a quiet interval in this cycle.
+Surveillance data for 2021 suggests that Berkshire County is in a quiet interval in this cycle.
 The 2017 and 2018 seasons showed record levels of WNV in the environment.
 Continued vigilance in the areas of surveillance and response are necessary to ensure that when WNV comes into the community it does not amplify which can lead to human or animal infection.
 Additional trapping to target Culiseta melanura and Coquillettidia perturbans became a priority in 2014 after Eastern Equine Encephalitis was found in both of these species in 2013.
 This is of particular concern in that EEE has been found in C. perturbans which is considered a bridge vector for EEE and could spread the disease to mammals (humans).
 Surveillance will remain a high priority for 2021 and future years in order to identify the presence of mosquito borne disease and to effectively target potential disease vectors.